Xthe23/Todo-List-App/README.md

-# Todo List App, created with React and styled with TailwindCSS
+# Todo List App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+# Created with React and stylized with TailwindCSS

 ## Available Scripts